survivejs/webpack-book/manuscript/styling/01_loading.md

 }
 ```

-You could then bind the resulting class to a component like this:
+You could then bind the resulting class to a component:

 **app/component.js**